NC3-LU/Diagnostic/documentation/userguide/README.md

 have a reminder of the main points to talk about.

 The threshold is a little more difficult to use.
-To put it simply, this is the weight in the category of the question.
+To put it simply, this is the multiplication of the threat and weight of the question in the category.

 Let’s take an example:

 Imagine you need a specific question on the BYOD, and you think this should be really important.
-You have, in the same category, a question less important.
+Moreover you have, in the same category, a question less important.

-If the threshold are respectively 10 and 5, then the maturity on a level is calculated this way: ((10/3 x maturity) + (5/3 x maturity)) where the maturity could be 0 if not managed, 1 if more or less managed and 2 if managed.
+If the threshold are respectively 10 (threat 2 * weight 5 for example)
+and 5 (threat 1 * weight 5 for example), then the maturity on a level is calculated this way: ((10/3 x maturity) + (5/3 x maturity)) where the maturity could be 0 if not managed, 1 if more or less managed and 2 if managed.
 So if a policy is more or less managed about BYOD and the other question is managed, the category will be ((15/3 x 1) + (10/3 x 2))